ibalampanis/sustainable-living/guide.md

   which was traditionally made with pure olive oil from Spain, but is now commonly produced by blending vegetable oils like hemp, avocado, jojoba, and coconut.
 For a straightforward and versatile kitchen spray, combine 50ml of castile soap with 800ml of tap water in a spray bottle, and add a few drops of essential oils, such as tea tree oil, which has antibacterial properties.
-Finally, spray the solution and wipe it down with a clean cloth.
+Finally, spray the solution and wipe it down with a clean cloth.<sup>2</sup>

 <h1 align="center">
 	<img height="200"  width="200" src="media/clean.png" alt="">